mccpy/hw-3-valentinvarbanov/README.md

 (NB: Note the difference between Psi (capital letter) and psi.)

 1. What is the value of Psi_6 for the two configurations A and B in figure lattices_base_tip.png? we suppose that they continue up to infinity.
+A -> 1
+B -> -1

 2. What is the value of Psi_6 for a very large liquid configuration with eta = 0.42, (N very large, all correlation lengths much smaller than system size)?

 ## C3 (bonus point, not part of the grade)

 It can be shown numerically that the average of |Psi_6| is finite for very large systems of hard disks at density eta > 0.72.

 Incorporate the calculation of Psi_6 into my_markov_disks.py using the following code snippet.
 Note that you need the cmath library to perform complex arithmetic.
 Note also that 6j = (0.0, 6.0), in complex notation.
 The delx_dely function computes the distance vector, corrected for periodic boundary conditions.

 ```python
 def delx_dely(x, y):